MarcinKilarski/Website-Audit/seo.md

 Many websites use paginated pages for posts or products category pages to improve the time that is needed to load the content.
 This is because it takes a browser a shorter time to display 10 posts than 50.

-However, Google discovered in a research that [users don’t mind waiting a little bit longer to see more results](https://www.youtube.com/watch?v=njn8uXTWiGg&feature=youtu.be&t=4m31s) instead of going through many paginated pages.
-If on average, your user needs to see 3 listings before finding what he or she wants (e.g. Google’s search results pages), displaying only 10 of them at once is perfectly fine.
+However, Google discovered in a research that [users don't mind waiting a little bit longer to see more results](https://www.youtube.com/watch?v=njn8uXTWiGg&feature=youtu.be&t=4m31s) instead of going through many paginated pages.
+If on average, your user needs to see 3 listings before finding what he or she wants (e.g. Google's search results pages), displaying only 10 of them at once is perfectly fine.
 On the other hand, if the user goes through 30 products before buying something, your page should show 30 items on each component page.

 Furthermore, when you use paginations, you need to make sure that they are set up correctly.
 Otherwise, rankings signals (aka indexing prosperities) may end up being [divided across all of the component pages](https://www.youtube.com/watch?v=njn8uXTWiGg) instead of being accumulated in one central place, consequently decreasing the chance for your category page to rank well in search.

-Therefore, you should have the rel=‘next’ and rel=‘prev’ markup added to your pages which tell search engines to treat all of these component pages as one block, and any signals in any of them will [benefit all pages](https://www.youtube.com/watch?v=GVKcMU7YNOQ&feature=youtu.be&t=11m17s).
+Therefore, you should have the rel=‘next' and rel=‘prev' markup added to your pages which tell search engines to treat all of these component pages as one block, and any signals in any of them will [benefit all pages](https://www.youtube.com/watch?v=GVKcMU7YNOQ&feature=youtu.be&t=11m17s).
 Doing this will help your paginated pages appear higher in search results.

 ### 4.12.
 Flash